Interactions between teaching assistants and students boost engagement in physics labs

-In science courses at the university level, teaching assistants (TAs) take on a variety of roles and are integral to the successful delivery of many courses.\cite{Seymour:2005} These roles range from marking assignments and invigilating exams to facilitating laboratories and leading tutorials.
-In large-scale courses, as are typical for first-year undergraduates at large universities, TAs are especially important for learning,\cite{Seymour:2005} as in many cases they serve as the sole instructor in the smaller lab or tutorial sections.
-Despite the large amount of responsibility of the position, it is common that first-year graduate students, many without prior experience at teaching, are employed as TAs in these large courses.
+In science courses at the university level, teaching assistants (TAs) take on a variety of roles and are integral to the successful delivery of many courses.\cite{Seymour:2005} These roles range from marking assignments and proctoring exams to facilitating laboratories and leading tutorials.
+In large-scale courses, as are typical for first-year undergraduates at large universities, TAs are especially important for learning,\cite{Seymour:2005} as in many cases they serve as the sole instructors in the smaller lab or tutorial sections.